Top Horizontal (Saddle) Kayak Racks Explained in this 2023 Guide

 One of the disadvantages of this type of kayak rack is price.
-Although they aren’t very expensive, they are still generally more expensive than j-style kayak racks, which is the most popular type of kayak rack.
+Although they aren’t very expensive, they are still generally more expensive than J-style kayak racks, which are the most popular type of kayak rack.

 It’s also very important to consider that a horizontal kayak rack will take up more space on your roof than other racks.
 Other types of kayak racks, such as j-racks and vertical racks, stand kayaks up on their side, this allows cargo to be placed between the kayaks if you have 2 loaded.

 With horizontal kayak racks, there won’t be much space left over on your roof after loading 2 kayaks.
 Even with 1 kayak on your roof, there won’t be a ton of space, especially if you have a small roof.